-- If you are found to have underpaid for water in the past, we’ve set a limit on what companies can recover – they cannot go back more than 16 months.
+- If you are found to have underpaid for water in the past, we’ve set a limit on what companies can recover.
+Contact email@example.com for more information.

 - And, of course, if customers don’t like their company or service – they can switch.

 - If a retailer goes out of business, Ofwat has arrangements which means a customer will be automatically transferred to another retailer.

 - We have introduced a Customer Protection Code of Practice which protects customers in a number of ways including:

 - your new retailer must have a valid contract with you before they request to switch you over

 - communications from retailers to customers must be in clear and plain language